gitpeblo/earthquake_CNN/docs/data.rst

 Example Input-Output Pair
 -------------------------

-Below is an example of one building’s input and output from the front view:
+Below is an example of one building’s input and its corresponding output after the application of the earthquake, both from the front view:

 **Input (pre-earthquake):**